wvchallenges/se-challenge-expenses/waexpenses/readme.md

 # README

 This sample was developed against `Ruby 2.0.0`, Rails 4.1 and SQLite.
 It was tested against Ruby `2.2.1`.
-All the requirements except ruby can be installed via `bundler`
+All the requirements except ruby and `bundler` can be installed via `bundler`

 ## Simple installation